We take a look at some of the ‘not so obvious’ supports for starting a business that might help you get your business off the ground.

-The relief is directly linked and limited to the amount of Employers’ Pay Related Social Insurance (PRSI) you pay during the tax year.
-In general, the maximum amount of relief you can receive is €5,000 per employee based on the PRSI paid.
-For example, if you pay employer’s PRSI of €7,000 for one employee, only €5,000 will be considered when calculating the relief
+The relief is directly linked and limited to the amount of Employers Pay Related Social Insurance (PRSI) you pay during the tax year.
+The maximum amount of relief you can receive is €5,000 per employee based on the PRSI paid.
+For example, if you pay an employer’s PRSI of €7,000 for one employee, only €5,000 will be considered when calculating the relief

-To find out more about tax relief for your start-up company check out the Revenue website.
+To learn more about tax relief for your startup company, check out the Revenue website.

 Larissa is a Fellow Chartered Accountant (FCA) and is the CEO of Accountant Online, which specialises in company formation, company secretarial, annual accounting services, bookkeeping, tax, and payroll services for micro and small companies in Ireland and the UK.